Path integral approach to universal dynamics of reservoir computers: Universality

 \subsubsection{Gauss Class}

 We introduce the ``Gauss class" here, whose $K(q)$ is given by

 This corresponds to the second cumulant generating function of the Gaussian distribution with the mean $\bar{\mu}$ and variance $\bar{\sigma}^2$.
-Although \siki{e:KGauss} has a very simple form, quite many distribution which has two or more parameters belongs to this class when we tune their parameters to satisfy
+Although \siki{e:KGauss} has a very simple form, quite many distribution that have two or more parameters belongs to this class when we tune their parameters to satisfy

 We confirm that the uniform, triangular, Gumbel and Laplace distribution also belong to this class.
 In fact, most of previous studies has been devoted to the analysis of this class with $\bar{\mu}=0$~\cite{Sompolinsky1988,Rajan2010,Schuechker2018,Crisanti2018}.